-Guided tours of the Carrie Furnaces are offered on Saturdays (10 AM) May through October.
-Reservations are strongly suggested.
+Reservations for the Carrie Blast Furnace Tours are strongly suggested.
 Walk-ups will be accepted based on availability; however, Rivers of Steel reserves the right to cancel and reschedule tours due to low enrollment.
 If you have a reservation for a cancelled tour, we will notify you of the cancellation at least 24 hours in advance and give you the option of rescheduling or you may request a refund.
 We regret the inconvenience.

 Private group tours of the Carrie Furnaces are available Monday through Friday, by appointment only.
 Contact Stacy Drane for information or call 412-464-4020 ext.
 32.

 Click here for DIRECTIONS to the Carrie Furnaces.

 All visitors to the Carrie Furnaces are required to sign a LIABILITY WAIVER.